lafrech/oem_gateway/README.md

 ## Configuration

-The gateway can be paramterized through a config file or through emoncms API.
+The gateway can be paramterized through a config file or through emoncms GUI.

-### emoncms API
+### emoncms GUI

-To use the emoncms API, pass the --config-emoncms flag.
+To use the emoncms GUI, pass the --config-emoncms flag.

 ### Configuration file